 - Behavioral therapies, which let you make healthier choices when dealing with stressors

-- Psychotherapy that encourages you to recognize triggers and develop coping mechanisms
+- Psychotherapy encourages you to recognize triggers and develop coping mechanisms

 - Group therapy as a means of interacting with peers and learning how to spend time without using

-- Family therapy that helps you to handle situations such as co-dependency and negative communication styles
+- Family therapy helps you to handle situations such as co-dependency and negative communication styles

-- Exercise therapy that jumpstarts your dopamine production and boosts self-esteem
+- Exercise therapy jumpstarts your dopamine production and boosts self-esteem

 Can I Just Quit by Myself?

 When women say that, they’re typically not comfortable with rehab in a co-ed setting.
 Maybe they don’t want to open up and be vulnerable with men around.
 That’s not unusual.
 In fact, it’s the reason why more and more rehab centers now specialize in single-sex treatments.

 A women’s only setting is a good option for you.
 It eliminates the discomfort that comes from a co-ed recovery experience.
 Moreover, it heightens the nurturing environment of the therapeutic setting.
 Since it focuses on women, you feel like you’re coming to the right place.

 If you survived the symptoms of alcohol poisoning, you owe it to yourself to get help.
 At Soledad House, you’re with other women who’re in the same boat.
 Get the help you need today.
 Call 866-314-3222 now.